klebster2/vimrc/README.md

 - `[d` to go to the previous LSP diagnostic
 - `]d` to go to the next LSP diagnostic

-Also see `: help vim.diagnostic.*` for documentation on any of the Lsp diagnostics.
+Also see `:help vim.diagnostic.*` for documentation on any of the Lsp diagnostics.

 _To see the configuration, go to the file [`lua/plugins/nvim-cmp-cfg.lua`](./lua/plugins/nvim-cmp-cfg.lua)._

 ### LuaSnip

-[LuaSnip](https://github.com/L3MON4D3/LuaSnip) is a snippets engine, that permits the user to use templates.
+[LuaSnip](https://github.com/L3MON4D3/LuaSnip) is a snippets engine, that permits the user to use snippet templates.
-These templates should ideally increase the speed of development while not sacrificing quality.
+These templates should ideally increase the speed of development while not sacrificing code quality.

 When completing a snippet, use